 Re-certification

 Updated information relating to Clause 3 will be required by the ExCB at the time of recertification.
 As a minimum a new photograph is to be provided at each recertification.
+See also Clause 8.6 of IECEx 05, Rules of Procedure regarding full details of the re-certification process requirements.

 (informative) Typical Application form